YOUR FEEDBACK MATTERS: Click here to take a short community survey.

 That’s why Central was established more than 60 years ago.
 Central’s mission and day-to-day decision-making puts the local agricultural economy and farms first and foremost when making decisions about water rights, storage and usage.
 Without new supplies of water, many farms in our region will not be able to stay in business.

-Central’s system of reservoirs and underground storage, pumping and renewable water rights ensure that farmers and ranchers in our area have reliable access to water even during times of drought.
+Central’s system of reservoirs and aquifer storage are renewable water rights that ensure farmers and ranchers in our area have reliable access to water even during times

 Farms and ranches subscribe to Central’s different services and pay subscription and usage fees—in addition to taxes paid on their own land—to access this vital taxpayer-funded resource.
 Those fees, along with investments by taxpayers through bonds, provide access to water this summer and future dry periods to mitigate drought conditions.